DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder.rst

 Double click on the model name brings up the Model Param Configuration dialog.
 There are more parameter settings for the model in this dialog.
 Mod Finder Node uses the model details to detext the objects in the image.
 ``Draw Mask`` is able to set a excluding area for the model, the mask area would be ignored when it comes to detect the object.
 ``Erase Mask`` can erase the drawn area.
 Reference point is generated at the middle of the object by default.
 Reference point would be used by Reconstruct Node, generating Z coordinate from this point.
-``Define Red Point`` allows user to define a new reference point on the object.
+``Define Red Point`` allows you to define a new reference point on the object.
 It is useful when the object is skewed or heavy on one side: robot might be failed to grab or the object will fall when using this reference point.
 ``Acceptance`` is the acceptance level for the system: if the acceptance level is too high, system might not be able to detect all the objects since system sees the objects in the image is not 100% identical to the model.
 On the other hand, low acceptance level might lead to finding too many objects, system might detect all the similar points, pixels in the image as the object.
-User should adjust the acceptance level to detect all the occurence AND as high as possible.
+You should adjust the acceptance level to detect all the occurrence AND as high as possible.

 Testing the detection of the model